KBQA-R1: Reinforcing Large Language Models for Knowledge Base Question Answering: Conclusion

 \section{Conclusion}

 We presented KBQA-R1, a reinforcement learning framework for agentic knowledge base question answering.
 By integrating a structured action space, a relation retrieval and confidence gating module, and a novel Referenced Rejection Sampling warm-start strategy, KBQA-R1 effectively leverages execution feedback from the knowledge base to learn robust reasoning policies via the GRPO algorithm.
 Extensive experiments on three challenging KBQA benchmarks demonstrate that KBQA-R1 significantly outperforms state-of-the-art prompting and fine-tuning baselines, particularly in out-of-distribution generalization settings.
-Ablation studies confirm the importance of each component in achieving strong performance.
-Our work establishes that outcome-based RL training enables genuine reasoning capabilities that transfer to unseen scenarios, moving beyond the surface-level pattern matching inherent in supervised fine-tuning.